 A gift basket is a product made from many components.
 You need:

-All of this requires funds to buy everything required to create a successful business.
-The amount of money you need depends on many factors which are outlined in Money to Start a Gift Basket Business.
+All of this requires funds to buy everything to create a successful business.
+The amount of money you need depends on many factors outlined in Money to Start a Gift Basket Business.

-Some of the above will already be available.
+Some of the above-mentioned components will already be available to you.
 For example, you may have a computer or laptop and printer.
 Internet access might be accessible, too.
 That takes care of a few needs, but there’s much more to get your business going.

 Watch your costs

 Everything that goes into a gift basket is on your buying list.
 You might have baskets and a few things stored to test your design skills, but that’s not enough.
-There’s also storage equipment needed to organize goods and shipping boxes on your list to transport completed gift baskets from your studio to its final destination.
+There’s also storage equipment needed to organize goods and shipping boxes on your list to transport completed gift baskets from your design space to the customer or gift receiver.

 My business was funded through an insurance policy I no longer needed.
-In addition, the job I had provided a salary, allowing me to put some of the money into my start-a-business account.
+In addition, my traditional employment provided a salary, allowing me to put some of the money into my start-a-business account.

 You need determination